Medieval cuisine: Fruits and vegetables

-Common and often basic ingredients in many modern European cuisines like potatoes, kidney beans, cacao, vanilla, tomatoes, chili peppers, and maize were not available to Europeans until after 1492, after European contact with the Americas, and even then it often took considerable time, sometimes several centuries, for the new foodstuffs to be accepted by society at large.
+Common and often basic ingredients in many modern European cuisines, such as potatoes, kidney beans, cacao, vanilla, tomatoes, chili peppers, and maize, were not available to Europeans until after 1492, after European contact with the Americas.
+Even after their wider availability in Europe, it often took considerable time (sometimes several centuries) for the new foodstuffs to be accepted by society at large.